O-Deka-K/MagazinePatcher/README.md

 - Updated manifest.json to say the author is devyndamonster.
 TakeAndHoldTweaker won't work without it.
 TNHFramework works fine with it.

 ### [0.2.2] - 2024-09-10 - Documentation Update
 - Previous changelog was incorrect.
 The manifest.json didn't have to be updated and it wasn't.
-The plugin itself had to tell BepInEx that it was the same name as the original version, `h3vr.magazinepatcher.deli`.
+The plugin itself had to tell BepInEx that it was the same name as the original version.

 ### [0.2.3] - 2024-09-10 - Dependency Update
 - Removed Deli as a dependency.

+### [0.2.4] - 2024-09-10 - Structure Update
+- Had to move files around.
+I thought I had tested it and it was working, but apparently not.
+Sorry for any trouble.

+### [0.3.0] - 2024-09-13 - Cache Options Update
+- Moved cache from plugin directory to BepInEx cache directory (see above for location).
+This prevents the cache from being deleted whenever this mod is updated.
+- Added options to reset cache to basic or XL starting cache, or to delete it entirely.
+- Added OldMagazinePatcherDisabler.
+This disables the original version of MagazinePatcher if you have it enabled.

 ## Credits
 devyndamonster - For creating this mod and sharing it on GitHub

+42nfl19 - For donating the XL starting cache